Home » Blog » Travel Tips » 7 Essential FAQs for Your Vietnam Motorcycle Tour

 Many tours are all-inclusive, covering accommodation, food, and fuel.
 However, you should still bring cash (Vietnamese Dong, VND) for personal expenses, souvenirs, and drinks.
 US dollars are also widely accepted in tourist areas.
 ATMs are available in most towns, but may be harder to find in remote areas.
 A general rule of thumb is to carry around $100-$200 USD in cash or the equivalent in VND for your personal spending, depending on the length of your trip and your spending habits.

 We can offer waterproof bags that can be securely fastened to the back of the motorcycle.
 You will need to pack lightly to fit everything.
 On tours with more than 7 riders, we offer a support vehicle free of charge and this is an optional extra if you wish to take it for less than 7 riders.
 Then, you will only need a small bag for essential items.
-If you are using the CB500x, we can offer a top box.
+If you are using the CB500x, we can offer a top box and even side panniers, all free of charge.

 It’s an adventure that will challenge you, thrill you, and reward you with memories to last a lifetime.
 By addressing these essential FAQs, you can ensure that you are well-prepared for the journey ahead.
 From understanding the traffic etiquette and legal requirements to packing the right gear and securing the necessary insurance, being informed is the first step toward a successful and unforgettable experience.
 So, gear up, hit the road, and get ready to discover the magic of Vietnam from a whole new perspective.
 Safe travels!